aviiacharya/E2E-Getting-Started/README.md

 # E2E-Getting-Started
-End-to-End Machine Learningrefers to the process of developing, deploying, and maintaining machine learning models from start to finish, encompassing all the stages required to take a model from initial conception to its practical application.
+End-to-End Machine Learning refers to the process of developing, deploying, and maintaining machine learning models from start to finish, encompassing all the stages required to take a model from initial conception to its practical application.
 The key components of End-to-End Machine Learning are data collection, data preprocessing, feature engineering, model selection, model training, model evaluation, model deployment, model monitoring and maintenance, interpretability and explainability, and scalability and performance optimization.

 Doing E2E ML with the CMS experiment involves processing raw data from the CMS detector(or you simulate your own data as per CMS requirements, engineering relevant features, training models for particle identification and event classification, deploying these models for real-time or offline analysis, continuously monitoring their performance, and interpreting results to gain insights into particle physics.